Solar eclipses - occurances and typesTweet

 The next total solar eclipses are on these dates:

-Further solar eclipses will occur for many years after this, but I simply haven't had time to add information about those eclipses yet.
+More solar eclipses occur for many years after this, but I simply haven't had time to add information about those eclipses yet.

 For the purposes of this site I have concentrated on soley on total solar eclipses.
 If I ever have the time or inclination I may put up some information on other eclipse types but I will probably come to the conclusion that that's beyond the scope of this site.